Why worry about frost?

 Which herbs need protection from frost?

 Tropical and subtropical herbs will need protection such as turmeric, curry leaf tree, gotu kola, vegetable pepper, and galangal.
-Mediterranean herbs such as rosemary, thyme oregano and lavender will take light frosts.
+Most Mediterranean herbs such as rosemary, thyme oregano and lavender will take light frosts.
+Hardier winter herbs can be found in our winter herbs collection.

 2. Seaweed solution